Every day we put on a non-stop, action-packed programme for the whole family to enjoy.

 Discover everything you need to furnish your home in authentic country style.
 Choose from a unique selection of contemporary furniture, collectables and handcrafted ceramics.

-Pick up new ideas for your garden and outdoor space, from traditional tools to stylish garden furniture, you'll find everything you need.
+Pick up new ideas for your garden and outdoor spaces; from traditional tools to stylish garden furniture, you'll find everything you need.

-Visit the Food and Drink Marquee for a huge selection of mouth-watering regional produce produced using traditional methods by local artisans.
+Visit the Food and Drink pavilion for a huge selection of mouth-watering regional produce produced using traditional methods by local artisans.

 Also, you will discover high-end fashion brands and homeware throughout our two miles of trade stands to provide you with a well-rounded shopping experience.